 So if your priority is keeping costs down, think carefully about which optional extras you really need, and which you can afford to leave out.
 For example, it makes sense to pay less if you aren't too bothered about physiotherapy or alternative medicine.

 It's also important to consider what treatment you are happy to rely on the NHS for and what you definitely want covered by private health insurance.
 For example, you may be fine using the NHS for things like outpatient care and dentist's appointments, but know that waiting lists for mental health issues are very long - this would be covered under a psychiatric care option.

 On the other hand, you might only want the security of private medical insurance for serious conditions like cancer, and are happy to use the NHS for everything else - this can mean removing all optional extras (though note that cover for cancer treatments is sometimes an option in itself).

 If you are concerned about a particular type of cover, like cancer cover or dental care, it's a good idea to compare only the health insurance companies that offer it.
 A features-based comparison engine like activequote.com will compare quotes and prices and help find the provider that will give you this cover at the best price.

-Aviva summarises its optional extras, as well as how to reduce cover, in the diagram below:
+Aviva summarises its optional extras, as well as how to reduce the costs of healthinsurance, in the diagram below: